 Of course, this is rarely the case.
 Research shows that the number of women in municipal office hovers around 30%.
 When we started, the Fort Collins City Council had one woman out of seven council members and the Larimer County Commission was 100% male.
 Happily, that changed and now there is a 6-1 majority female council and a 2-1 majority female commission.
 Local school boards and our Colorado Legislature are typically more gender-balanced, but Colorado has never had a woman governor or a woman U.S. senator.

 We’re here to change that.
-We’re encouraging women to run for office.
+We’re encouraging and training women to run for office.
 We’re encouraging women to apply for boards and commissions.

 The promise of our representative democracy will never be fulfilled until our office-holders truly reflect the people they represent.
 Onward!